Home / Don’t Believe These Myths About Stroke

 Myth 9: You can recover from stroke quickly

 No, that’s not true.
-It takes a lot of time to recover from a stroke.
-Even if the treatment makes it better, that doesn’t mean you are out of risk.
+Stroke recovery takes time, depending on the type and severity of the stroke.
+Even if the treatment makes it better, that doesn’t mean you are completely out of risk.
 It is important for people who have suffered from stroke to control the risk factors that induced the stroke because it tends to come back into your life.

 Myth 10: Mini strokes don’t need any treatment

 A stroke can result in some critical damages to the human body.
-But the aftermath can be taken care of by undergoing the following therapies:
+Plexus’ Stroke Clinic can help take care of the aftermath and prevent further post-stroke complications with the following therapies:

 Stem Cell Therapy — A non-surgical procedure wherein stem cells are injected into the patient’s body to replace the damaged cells.